streamlinevideo/streamline/README.md

 Make the “Push Pattern” *.m3u8.
 Hit “Customize” next to “Object Caching.”
 Then, change the "Maximum TTL" and "Default TTL" to 1.
 This means that the manifest won’t be cached in the system longer than 1 second.
 If we don’t do this, we will get stale manifests.
 That would work for on demand video, but, now for HLS where we have to keep pulling down the manifest down so we don't want this to be cached for too long.
 Scroll to the bottom and hit the blue “Create” button.

-If you go back do your distributions you can see the status of your distribution, and you can see the domain name.
+If you go back to your distributions you can see the status of your distribution, and you can see the domain name.
 Please copy that domain name.

 You will have to wait for the Status of the distribution to go from “In Progress” to “ready” before you can use it.
 When it’s “ready” you are about ready to stream!

 Now you can take that URL and go back to your encoder.
 You can SSH into it if you like and control it remotely.
 An example I had was d1043ohasfxsrx.cloudfront.net.
 Yours will look something similar.

 Now go back to the terminal of your encoder.
-You can also feel free to SSH into the encoder from the computer you are controling AWS from to make copying and pasting easier, an open-ssh server is now running.
+You can also feel free to SSH into the encoder from the computer you are controlling AWS from to make copying and pasting easier, an open-ssh server is now running.
 Once you are there go into the streamline directory...

 	cd ~/streamline